 You can only take out a joint application for car finance with someone who is living at the same address as you (such as a partner or parent) and approval is dependent on the credit scores and incomes of both applicants.
 It’s also worth noting that if you and your partner spilt up before the end of the contract agreement, the payments must still be made otherwise the credit scores of both parties can be negatively affected.

 Not all finance providers accept joint applications so it’s worth checking with your sales consultant before considering this option.
-To discuss whether you are eligible for a joint application, call Nationwide Vehicle Contracts on 0345 811 9595.
+To discuss whether you are eligible for a joint application, call us on 0345 811 9595.

 As a general rule, most finance providers will not accept a guarantor when applying for vehicle finance but this is dependent on the funder and is dealt with on a case-by-case basis.
 It’s also worth noting that if the monthly rentals are not received in a timely manner, the credit score of both parties (the applicant and the guarantor) can be affected.

-To discuss whether you are eligible to use a guarantor as part of your application, call Nationwide Vehicle Contracts on 0345 811 9595.
+To discuss whether you are eligible to use a guarantor as part of your application, call us on 0345 811 9595.

 Finally, if you are a new driver with little to no credit history, it may seem desirable for a third party to take out a lease agreement on your behalf.
 This is also known as accommodation finance.

-Accommodation finance is where the person applying for car finance is not the main driver of the vehicle and is taking out the agreement on behalf of someone else (such as a parent taking out a lease agreement on behalf of their son or daughter).
+Accommodation finance is where the person applying for car finance is not the main driver of the vehicle and is taking out the agreement on behalf of someone else.

 It is also worth pointing out that while accommodation finance itself is not illegal, not declaring that the person taking out the lease is not the main driver is illegal and both parties involved (the person applying for the finance and the person that they taking out the lease for) could be charged with fraud.